Elango-Sagravia/alt-news/outstatic/content/policies/privacy-policy.md

 We may also collect non-personal information about you automatically when you access or use the Website.
 This information may include:

-- Browser type
+\- Browser type

-- Operating system
+\- Operating system

-- IP address
+\- IP address

-- Pages viewed
+\- Pages viewed

-- Time and date of visits
+\- Time and date of visits

-- Location data
+\- Location data

-- Web or mobile access details
+\- Web or mobile access details

-- Browser and device type
+\- Browser and device type

-- Other anonymous statistical data involving your use of the Websit

-Other anonymous statistical data involving your use of the Website
+\- Other anonymous statistical data involving your use of the Website

 **2. How We Use Your Information**

 We use the information we collect to:

-- Provide and manage our newsletter services.
+\- Provide and manage our newsletter services.

-- Personalize your experience on our Website and newsletters.
+\- Personalize your experience on our Website and newsletters.

-- Improve our Website, newsletter content, and overall user experience.
+\- Improve our Website, newsletter content, and overall user experience.

-- Communicate with you about updates, offers, promotions, or other information related to our newsletters and services.
+\- Communicate with you about updates, offers, promotions, or other information related to our newsletters and services.

-- Monitor and analyze usage, behavior, and trends to improve our Website, newsletter offerings, and services.
+\- Monitor and analyze usage, behavior, and trends to improve our Website, newsletter offerings, and services.

-- Detect, prevent, and address technical issues, fraud, or illegal activities.
+\- Detect, prevent, and address technical issues, fraud, or illegal activities.

-- Comply with legal obligations and enforce our policies where necessary.
+\- Comply with legal obligations and enforce our policies where necessary.

-- Conduct research and analysis to understand user preferences better and optimize our content.
+\- Conduct research and analysis to understand user preferences better and optimize our content.

 **3. Sharing Your Information**